 Generic Name: bethanechol

-Note: This page contains information about the side effects of bethanechol.
-Some of the dosage forms included on this document may not apply to the brand name Duvoid.
+Note: This document contains side effect information about bethanechol.
+Some of the dosage forms listed on this page may not apply to the brand name Duvoid.

 For the Consumer

 Along with its needed effects, bethanechol (the active ingredient contained in Duvoid) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking bethanechol:Rare - more common with the injection

 - Shortness of breath, wheezing, or tightness in chest

 Some side effects of bethanechol may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common or rare - more common with the injection